rerun-io/rerun/design/space_views.md

 Despite being few in numbers, Space Views Classes are registered on startup.
 This is desirable since:
 * forces decoupling from other aspects of the Viewer (Viewer should be composable)
-* allows for user defined space views
+* allows for user defined views

 <!-- https://www.figma.com/file/uFpsPdnEjKbdEv9fQif5mU/Space-View-Structure?type=whiteboard&node-id=603-139&t=B8lmYdoC9j99ZmxJ-4 -->
 ![Overview diagram of how the basic traits related to each other](https://github.com/rerun-io/rerun/assets/1220815/ffdb1cdf-7efe-47a0-ac38-30262d770e69)